MarinaHuber/Whats-the-SkyCast/README.md

 10) If instructors request changes in your Pull Request, **only push your changes once you're done with all changes** to avoid running CI for every tiny commit.

+TODO:

+Add URLcache with update configuration and Store for UserDefaults